JuliaPy/SymPy.jl/README.md

 limit(f(x), x, 0)
 ```

-For convenience, there is an "operator" interface for function objects:
+For convenience, there is an "operator" interface for function objects, assuming a single variable:

 ```
 f(x) = sin(x)/x